netgen/ezplatform-site-api/docs/reference/query_types.rst

                     max_per_page: 10
                     page: 1
                     parameters:
-                        content_type: '@=split(content.getFieldValue("types").text, ",")'
+                        content_type: '@=split(fieldValue("types").text)'

-    Note that each returned string will also be trimmed of leading and trailing whitespace.
+    Note that each returned string will also be trimmed of leading and trailing whitespace, and any empty values will be filtered out.

 Extending expressions
 ~~~~~~~~~~~~~~~~~~~~~